THE CAREERS TEAM

 - Personal guidance – Julie Wood (Independent Careers advisor)

-For the academic year 2021-2022, Malton school is part of the Skills builder partnership.
+For the academic year 2021-2022, Malton school is part of the Skills builder partnership and has achieved the Bronze Award.
 The framework is used to support children and young people to:

 - Understand their existing skills – reflecting on where their essential skills currently are, and being able to identify any gaps they might have.